12 Completely Outdated SEO Practices You Should Avoid

 But when it becomes confusing or misleading (i.e., it results in a bad user experience), you have to draw the line.

-A main best practice for domains is to keep it consistent with your brand.
+A main best practice for domains is to keep them consistent with your brand.

 Brand names should be short, concise, and somewhat meaningful.